ian-starts/ian-blog/src/pages/2020-10-28/index.md

 You can reach it using an application that's already running in your cluster, or using a VPN.

 ## Scaling up
 This config is not connected to an autoscaling group.
-If you want to scale your cluster up to run more than two instances, you can simple change
+If you want to scale your cluster to run more than two instances, you can simple change
 ```yaml
 count: 2
 ```